RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 ```

 Do not use prefixes for entities.
 It is not recommend by MS anymore.
 In the above example name the class AppSettings instead of TAppSettings for example.

+RowVersion fields are helpful for checking if a data row was been updated since it was fetched.
+The time period between fetching the data and trying to save it to database should be short.
+Best is staying in the execution time of one method.
+RowVersion fields are helpful mainly if working in tracked mode.
+In untracked mode RowVersion fields proofed to be not very helpful.

 Use attributes to configure properties as required but do not forget later to the configuration of the entity for EFCore properly (see next section).